 Jesus said "unless you eat my flesh [spiritual flesh, which has spiritual blood too] and drink my blood [spiritual blood] you have no life in you."
 (John6,53) "Flesh" here is according to 1Corinthians15,40 and Job19,26 where Job says that after he (Job) is dead that "in my flesh I will see my God."
 So Job knew what Paul was saying and Paul knew what Job was saying.
 We all have an eternal Spiritual body, Spiritual flesh, and physical body here on earth.

 A risen body, like Jesus', has spiritual flesh, that is flesh to eat, bread from heaven, and Spiritual blood.
 Anyway, these, two "prophets" were not ready to go to headquarters as individuals and prophesy.
 They were content with their plastic cups and grape juice and symbols and the refusal in the face of 1Corinthians10,16 to bless "the cup of blessing which we bless."
 They struck me as young in the faith and groupies.
-Gung ho for the group but with God inspiration, in time, they'll grow into their claimed prophetic gift.
+Gung ho for the group- but with God's inspiration, and in time, I trust they'll grow into their claimed prophetic gift.

 The word also teaches us that Jesus can write every one of our personal sins in the sand, and that he will judge us individually, and that every knee will bow.
 He wants strong individuals to work for Him, not just members of brand name groups.

 Groupy Christians often refuse to get squared up to a personal relationship with Jesus, that leads to service, and that brings on Holy Ghost baptism, that leads to acts of individual as well as group obedience.
-Satan's team loves the fact that we primarily identify so often by our church denominations, by our brand names, and then we sit on on individual hands, and leave our faith and religion to the handlers and hierlings that often set out to make us groupies who love our groups more than makes disciples of Jesus who love Him.
+Satan's team loves the fact that we primarily identify so often by our church denominations, by our brand names, and then we sit on on individual hands, and leave our faith and religion to the handlers and hierlings (or worse the wolves) that often set out to make us groupies who love our groups more than us being disciples of Jesus who love Him first.